mentainha/m3o/README.md

 M3O transforms public APIs into smaller Micro services which you can explore, discover and consume as serverless building blocks.
 The platform generates unified api docs, clients and examples.

-The API gateway manages access using a pay per request billing model taken from credit in your account.
+The API gateway manages access using a pay per request billing model taken from credit on account.

 ## Features